WhatSock/accdc-jquery/README.md

 AccDC is a scalable, cross-browser and cross-platform compatible Dynamic Content Management System that automates the rendering of dynamic content to ensure accessibility for screen reader and keyboard only users.

+This version of AccDC is an API that interfaces with jQuery as an extension.
+All of the toolkit component modules plug into this interface.

 How it works
 -----